VoidOne-App/VoidOne/README.md

 # 🔨 Build From Source

-VoidOne is currently developed and tested primarily on **Windows**, while Linux builds are also exercised through CI.
+VoidOne is primarily developed and tested on Windows, with Linux builds also exercised through CI.

-For the most authoritative build instructions, see [`BUILD.md`](BUILD.md).
+Build requirements may evolve as the project develops.

 ## Windows